-In all Zoning Districts, any enclosed or unenclosed commercial use permitted by this Zoning Law shall be landscaped in a manner sufficient to screen aspects of such use from adjoining properties in both Mixed Use and Residential Zoning Districts and public rights-of-way.
+Any enclosed or unenclosed commercial use permitted by this Zoning Law Law shall be adequately screened from adjacent uses at the discretion of the Planning Board in order to mitigate visual impacts and alleviate the impact of the commercial use on any surrounding uses.
 This Section shall not apply to agricultural uses.

-Screening Required.
-Any use which is not conducted within a completely enclosed building, including but not limited to construction yard, storage areas, motor vehicle repair shop, lease or rental, garbage storage, and parking lots, and which use abuts, is adjacent to, or is located within a Residential or Mixed Use Zoning District, or fronts a public right-of-way, shall not be located within the required front yard and shall be obscured from view from adjoining properties and public rights-of-way in an effective manner, as determined be screened from public view, as approved by the Planning Board.

 Plans Required.
 Adequate plans for the installation of landscaping, shall be reviewed by the Planning Board in accordance with the provisions of Sections 80 and 90 of this Zoning Law.
 The retention and enhancement of existing vegetation, the introduction of substantial new vegetation, and the introduction of earthen berms, only if appropriate, shall be considered the preferred means to satisfy these screening requirements.

 Maintenance.
 Any landscaping, installed in accordance with this Zoning Law shall, as a condition of the Certificate of Compliance, be maintained in good order to achieve the objectives stated herein.
-Landscaping survivability shall be guaranteed for a period of three years following installation.

 60-J. Agriculture

-NOTE: Items shown in red with strike-thru: Ryan doesn’t like these regs but did not offer any suggestion for handling these Ag uses.
-Regulations would consolidate information from other laws and be necessary for ZBA and Planning Board decisions as well as for the applicant.

-[DC: I assume the following items that have been struck out were at some time proposed by the zoning committee.
-Therefore, if they have been struck out only because Ryan doesn’t like them, then that is not sufficient reason, and they need to be considered further.]

 Purpose.
 Agriculture and farms, as specifically defined in Section 20 of this Zoning Law, and including organic farming, as well as such ancillary activities as agri-tourism, farm markets, and roadside stands, are encouraged in the Town of Taghkanic.
 It is the intent of this Zoning Law to not unreasonably restrict or regulate farm operations in contravention of the purposes of Article 25-AA of the New York State Agriculture and Markets Law, provided such agriculture and farm operations follow the “Sound Agricultural Practices Guidelines” published by New York State.
 Agriculture is generally entitled to a right-to-farm and a right-to-market farm products and shall be permitted in all Zoning Districts except the Mixed-Use District, where farming on non-farm parcels is permitted in accordance with Section 60-K. The following guidelines and standards apply to agricultural parcels or to other applicable parcels within five hundred feet (500’) of an agricultural operation, for which a Subdivision, Site Plan, Special Use Permit, Zoning Variance or Zoning Amendment approval is required from the Town of Taghkanic.